How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Include various content types to match different snippet formats:

-• Paragraph text – For definition/explanation snippets
+• Paragraph text — For definition and explanation snippets (82% of all snippets)

 • Numbered lists — For step-by-step processes

-• Bulleted lists – For collections/options
+• Bulleted lists — For collections and options

-• Tables – For comparisons/data
+• Tables — For comparisons and data

 • Q&A sections — For FAQ snippets